casper-network/casper-node/client/README.md

 `nctl-view-node-peers` and checking each node has connections to all others.

-For client commands requiring a node address (specified via the `--node-address` or `-n` arg), the default value is `http://localhost:50101`, which should match the address of the first node of a testnet started via `nctl`, and thus can usually be omitted.
+For client commands requiring a node address (specified via the `--node-address` or `-n` arg), the default value is `http://localhost:7777`, which is the address for a real network node.
+The `--node-address=http://localhost:50101` argument must be included for the address of the first node of a testnet started via `nctl`.

 ### Transfer funds between purses